flutter/flutter-intellij/CONTRIBUTING.md

 ## Flutter plugin development on Windows

-THIS SECTION IS OUT-OF-DATE SINCE THE CONVERSION TO GRADLE

 These are notes taken while making a Windows dev env for the Flutter plugin.
 It assumes familiarity with the section about set-up on MacOS.
 However, this configuration includes IntelliJ source code.
 Before starting,